 With operations in Canada, the United States, and Europe, Carfax is the undisputed leader of web-based vehicle history reports.
-Since 1984, the company has compiled the world's most comprehensive database of vehicle history, giving buyers in-depth insight into the most important aspects of used vehicles.
+Since 1984, the company has compiled the world's most comprehensive vehicle history database, giving buyers in-depth insight into the most important aspects of used vehicles.
 As a result, reputable car dealers and even some private sellers offer Carfax reports to potential buyers through Carfax Canada — the Canadian version of the U.S.-based company.

 A Carfax report provides a vast amount of information in one place.
-The key to unlocking the power of the Carfax report is simply knowing the vehicle identification number, or VIN.
+The key to unlocking the Carfax report's power is knowing the vehicle identification number, or VIN.
 Once you input this number on the Carfax website, you can expect a full vehicle history report within seconds.

 A Carfax report shows the following:

-Car buyers should keep in mind that a new car will not have a Carfax report.
+Car buyers should remember that a new car will not have a Carfax report.
 This is because the car has no vehicle history nor has it been registered in any province.
-Therefore, you can cross the report off your list if you plan on making a new car purchase.
+Therefore, you can cross the report off your list if you purchase a new car.

 The key to Carfax's unbeatable reputation lies in its sources.
-In total, the company uses over 100,000 sources to provide an exhaustive list of a car's history.
+The company uses over 100,000 sources to provide an exhaustive list of a car's history.
 This includes information from:

-By obtaining such a breadth of information, Carfax maintains that its reports are the most accurate in the industry, even over rivals such as Carproof and AutoCheck.
+By obtaining such a breadth of information, Carfax maintains that its reports are the most accurate in the industry, even over rivals such as VINAudit and AutoCheck.

-Reading a Carfax report can be a bit tricky at first.
-For the sake of ease and brevity, here are some aspects to look for when you get the vehicle history report.
+Reading a Carfax report can be tricky at first.
+For ease and brevity, here are some aspects to look for when you get the vehicle history report.